 Victims' involvement in sentencing

-The NSW Attorney General asked us to conduct a review of victims' involvement in the sentencing process on 24 May 2017.
+On 24 May 2017, the NSW Attorney General asked us to review victims' involvement in the sentencing process.

 Report

-We transmitted our report, Victims' Involvement in Sentencing (PDF, 534.6 KB) to the Attorney General on 1 March 2018.
+We transmitted our Report: Victims' Involvement in Sentencing (PDF, 534.6 KB) to the Attorney General on 1 March 2018.
+It was released on 24 October 2018.

 Other documents